johnmcraig/StackPosts_/README.md

 > An imitation of Stack Overflow using ASP.Net Core, Vue.js, and SignalR.

 ## Scope
 This is a project based on building a forum application as a proof-of-concept using Asp.Net Core and Vue.js, where users can create posts for questions and/or reply to those posts.
-The funtionality also exists to upvodte and downvote posts based on ratings.
+The funtionality also exists to upvote and downvote posts at a users descretion*.

 Currently, there isn't any limit to how many times a posts can be upvoted/downvoted and anyone can perform the action, so Autherization and User roles need to be implemented to place limits.